WGribaa/Winning-DeepFake-Review/README.md

 # Winning-DeepFake-Review
-Line-by-line review of the prediction parto of the winning submission to the Facebook Kaggle Deep Fake detection competition.
+Line-by-line review of the prediction part of the winning submission to the Facebook Kaggle Deep Fake detection competition.

 Line by line review of the DeepFake Kaggle competition winner

+You can read the Notebook online, with the Jupyter viewer.
+Direct link : https://nbviewer.jupyter.org/github/WGribaa/Winning-DeepFake-Review/blob/main/DeepFake%20Prediction%20Review.ipynb

 ## 0. Table of content